equinor/radix-public-site/public-site/docs/start/radix-concepts/index.md

 ### The `build-deploy` pipeline

 This is triggered by a commit in GitHub to a branch mapped to an environment.
 In turn, this causes all components to be rebuilt and a new deployment to be created in the appropriate environment.
-If many components are built from the same source, then one multi-component image is built for all components.
-If there are several multi-components in the config, the multi-component images will be indexed.

 ![Diagram of the build-deploy pipeline](./pipeline-build-deploy.jpg "The build-deploy pipeline")